University of Massachusetts Medical School-Baystate

 One of the Largest Health Systems in New England

-With more than 12,000 employees and an annual budget of over $2 billion, Baystate Health serves more than 800,000 people—an extremely diverse and largely under-served population in both inner city and rural areas of western Massachusetts.
+Baystate Health serves more than 800,000 people—a largely under-served population in both inner city and rural areas of western Massachusetts.

 Integrated Academic Health System